Noemj/brgr/README.md

 TODO
 ====

+Change parameter from latitude and longitude to address

 Add geocoding latitude and longitude query for address

+Possibly add more parameters

-Find best restaurant from the list
+Add rules for finding the best restaurant from the list

-Add route search for destination and target
+Add route search from start to destination